Skip to main content

 Career prospects

-Our integrated master’s degree in Biochemistry forms an excellent basis for a future career in scientific research.
-It also gives you the opportunity to develop science-specific and more general transferable skills which will be attractive to a wide range of both scientific and non-scientific employers.
+Our Integrated Master’s degree in Biochemistry forms an excellent basis for a future career in scientific research.
+It also gives you the opportunity to develop science-specific and more general transferable skills which will be attractive to a wide range of both scientific and non-scientific employers across the private, public and voluntary sectors.

 Placements

-This four-year course does not include any formal work placements.
-However, we strongly encourage students to undertake informal work placements during the summer vacations in order to enhance employability.
+While our programme does not include any formal work placements, we strongly encourage students to undertake informal work placements during the summer vacations to enhance employability.
+The University’s Student Futures team may be able to support you with sourcing summer work placement opportunities.

 Next steps